jimbateson7/jamesbateson.co.uk/src/resume.md

 metaDesc: The CV of James Bateson.
 A UI Developer and Digital Accessibility
     Specialist from the North West
 socialImage: /images/social-share-default.jpg
-bannerSummary: Hi I'm James — a passionate UI Developer and Digital
+bannerSummary: I'm James — a passionate UI Developer and Digital
     Accessibility Specialist with over a decade of experience.
 I'm empathetic, hard-working, reliable and always keen to learn new things.
 I care about the craft and I care about people.
 I love making services accessible to as many